Briefpoint

 Don’t know what legal workflow automation software to start with?
 Consider automating the most tedious part of litigation first, the discovery phase.

-Briefpoint AI is a law firm automation tool that offers invaluable litigation support by automating discovery requests and response documents.
-With Briefpoint, you can save valuable time on these routine tasks and ensure consistency in all your documents, including but not limited to:
+Briefpoint is a law firm automation tool that offers invaluable litigation support by automating discovery requests and response documents.
+With Briefpoint, you can save valuable time on these routine contracts and ensure consistency in all your documents, including but not limited to:

 Take Advantage of Legal Automation with Briefpoint